- Download our Guangzhou Schools Guide

 Known for its growing industries, Guangzhou residents have ready access to countless products, including inexpensive clothing and electronics.
 The city has some of the best supermarkets in China and a vibrant wholesale clothing sector.

 Two of the best known wholesale markets are located close to the Guangzhou Railway Station in the city’s Yuexiu District.
-Tianma Market and Baima Garment Market sell international and domestic clothing brands, some of which may be cheap counterfeits.
+Tianma International Fashion Wholesale Center and Baima Garment Market sell international and domestic clothing brands, some of which may be cheap counterfeits.

 Jade sculptures, jewellery and accessories, and brightly-patterned Cantonese embroidery are common local items.
 Jade is particularly popular and is frequently used in home, office and personal decoration.

-Two popular shopping areas are Beijing Road, a bustling pedestrian road of more than 300 stores, and the Global International Shoes Trade Center, which offers an endless variety of shoes at much better prices than in the West.
+Two popular shopping areas are Beijing Road, a bustling pedestrian road of more than 300 stores, and the Global International Trade Center Buyun World, which offers an endless variety of shoes at much better prices than in the West.

-The Tianxiong Textile Village is another well-known consumer attraction.
-A market that features an abundance of knitting, chemical fibres, cotton weaving, linen, leather and silk, it has more than 700 vendors.
+The Fenghe Tianxiong Textile City is another well-known consumer attraction.
+The market features an abundance of knitting, chemical fibres, cotton weaving, linen, leather and silk, and has more than 700 vendors.

 Nightlife in Guangzhou